kareemf/redux-replay/README.md

 It is the responsiblity of the `logRetreaver` to limit access to data.
 If not properly implemented, it is possible that arbitrary users' sessions may be retrieved by providing a valid `sessionId`

 ### Goals
-- redux-logger: `persistencePredicate` - defaults to `predicate - allows entry to be logged without persisting, vice versa
 - test firebase transport
 - figure out peer/optional dependency management
 - update readme